 Seeding your lawn in fall is also a great idea.
 Overseeding increases the density of your lawn, which means it will look far richer and lusher.
 Overseeding also improves the general appearance and overall health of your lawn as well.

-Once the cooler autumn months arrive and your lawn has been properly fertilized, it’s time to ensure that you are cutting your grass to the correct height.
+Once the cooler autumn months arrive and your lawn has been properly fertilized, it’s time to ensure that you are mowing your grass to the correct height.
 Keeping your grass at about 2 inches tall is a great height for most grasses in the fall season.
-Be careful not to cut your grass much shorter than this because it discourages root growth and more weeds can sneak into your lawn.
+Be careful not to cut your grass much shorter than this because it discourages root growth, and more weeds can sneak into your lawn.

 No matter what season it is, your lawn needs water.
-If, for some reason, the rain is not falling (which would be odd here in Camas, Washington) ensure that you continue to consistently water your grass.
+If, for some reason, the rain is not falling (which would be odd here in Clark County) ensure that you continue to consistently water your grass.
 About 1 inch per week should suffice.
 It is best to water your grass early in the morning, so you will lose far less liquid to evaporation.
 Watering at night is discouraged because it can promote fungal growth.